alisw/alibuild/docs/troubleshooting.markdown

 Alternatively you can try to install it by hand by following the [instructions here](https://pip.pypa.io/en/stable/installation/#supported-methods).

-### Package branch was updated, but aliBuild does not rebuild it
+### Package branch was updated, but bits does not rebuild it

 Some recipes specify branches in the `tag:` field instead of an actual tag.
-For such recipes, aliBuild must contact remote servers in order to determine what is the latest commit for that branch.
+For such recipes, bits must contact remote servers in order to determine what is the latest commit for that branch.
 Since this is a corner case and the operation is expensive and slow, it is off by default, and cached information is used instead.
-Try to ask aliBuild to update its cached information by using the `-u` or `--fetch-repos` switch.
+Try to ask bits to update its cached information by using the `-u` or `--fetch-repos` switch.

-### AliEn broken after building with aliBuild
+### AliEn broken after building with bits

-If you are migrating from other ALICE build instructions to use aliBuild and you are running on OSX, it could happen that you encounter an error of the kind:
+If you are ALICE user migrating from other build systems to use bits and you are running on OSX, it could happen that you encounter an error of the kind: